 I have an attorney I’ve worked with on several of my entrepreneurial startups.
-That attorney has worked with Nitin closely over decades.
-It was fairly easy to create a short list of local investors that we would go to for our initial seed rounds of investment.
+That attorney has worked with Nitin closely over the decades.
+It was fairly easy to create a shortlist of local investors that we would go to for our initial seed rounds of investment.

 Working with Nitin has already led to thinking further down our growth curve.
 We’re looking at accessing private equity quicker and working with investment bankers sooner than we might normally in a startup.